In today’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 - Your Name and Date

-The goal of today’s lab is to create the main map area and a locator map and then we will be adding ancillary information.
-It is up to you however, to make sure the map is completed by the end of next week.
+The goal of today’s lab is to create the main map area and a locator map and then add ancillary information.
+It is up to you, to make sure the two maps completed by the next lab.

 Create a new folder and add the datasets: